Overview

 Occasionally it is necessary for a surgeon to look inside the abdomen using a special illuminated tube (laparoscopy) to look for other areas the cancer may have spread to.

-• Surgery: is the most common treatment in the United Kingdom, particularly if the cancer has not spread beyond the oesophagus.
+• Surgery: This is the most common treatment in the UK, particularly if the cancer has not spread beyond the oesophagus.

 The different types of surgery are as follows and will depend on the position of the tumour the surgeon may need to enter the chest cavity, the abdomen or the neck, and will remove the affected part of the oesophagus with the surrounding lymph glands.